spacecloud-io/space-docs/content/security/security-rules/conditional-access/matching-request-and-claims.md

 }
 {{< /highlight >}}

 The `match` rule performs a comparison between the two fields `f1` and `f2` as per the operator specified in the `eval` field.
 If the comparison evaluates to true, the `match` rule is resolved and the access is granted.
-Otherwise the access is denied.
+Otherwise the access is denied and the user gets an error.

+> **Did you know?** To optimize performance in case of read operations (in SQL databases), Space Cloud pushes the match conditions onto the database.
+That means an authorized request will lead to an empty result array instead of an error.

 ## Comparison operations